intelsdi-x/snap/README.md

 ### Installation

 You can get the pre-built binaries for your OS and architecture at snap's [GitHub Releases](https://github.com/intelsdi-x/snap/releases) page.
+This isn't the comprehensive list of plugins, but they will help you get started.
 Right now, snap only supports Linux and OS X.

 If you're looking for the bleeding edge of snap, you can build it by cloning down the `master` branch.
 To build snap from source, you will need [Golang >= 1.4](https://golang.org) and [GNU Make](https://www.gnu.org/software/make/).
 More on building snap [here](./CONTRIBUTING.md).